hborlik/EV2-Engine/current_notes.md

 2. BUGS:
    - The normals for terrain are wrong! this is why only part of it shades (fixed)
 3. How are volumes going to be represented? sdf, voxels, something else?
+4. Fix shutdown order!
+Terrain Renderer needs to be destroyed before Renderer and should be moved out of the class

 ### Tree generation methods
 1. L-systems for branching skeletons